iosifache/MastersThesis/thesis/10 - Testing. Evaluation.md

 ## Arguments Dictionaries Generation

-The next tested and evaluated module was the attack surface discovery one.
+Subsequently, the module subjected to testing and evaluation was the attack surface discovery module.

-By leveraging the `generate` command and all three implemented heuristics, we could create dictionaries of arguments, which could be used for arguments fuzzing:
+Through utilization of the `generate` command and the three implemented heuristics, it is possible to generate dictionaries of arguments that may be employed for the purpose of argument fuzzing:

 - `generation`: `62` entries with arguments like `-a`, `-D`, and `-9`
 - `man_parsing`: `6701` entries with arguments like `--ascii`, `--cert-status`, and `--message-id`
 - `binary_pattern_matching` for `/usr/bin/uname`: `37` enties with arguments like `--operating-system`, `--processor` and `-linux-x86-64`.
-As it can be observed, the precision is non-unitary as not all returned strings are valid arguments.
-This happens because some string in the binaries respects the Regex for arguments.
-But this is not a blocker, as the arguments will be used in two more filtering stages afterward, namely the arguments fuzzing and in the vulnerability detection module.
+As evident from the observation, the precision is not unitary since not all the strings returned are valid arguments.
+This phenomenon occurs due to the adherence of certain character sequences within the binary files to the regular expression pattern for arguments.
+However, this does not present an impediment, as the aforementioned arguments will undergo two additional filtering stages, specifically the argument fuzzing and the vulnerability detection module.

 ```bash
 ➜ opencrs-surface generate --heuristic binary_pattern_matching --elf /usr/bin/uname --output uname.dict